-In March 2019, the City plans to issue debt for a number of ongoing projects.
-These include: the construction of the new East Forest Park Library, continued work on the School Culinary and Nutrition Center, the remodeling of Stearns Square and Duryea Way, the repair of City Hall's steps, the repairing and repair of streets and sidewalks in downtown and the installation of a pedestrian wayfinding system, the renovation of Riverfront Park, and the repair of the Mill River flood control system.
-Additionally, this issuance will fund multiple MSBA school repair projects, as well as a portion of the construction of the new Brightwood-Lincoln joint campus, and a feasibility study and schematic design for a new joint Homer-DeBerry campus.
+In March 2019, the City issued debt for a number of ongoing projects.
+These include: the construction of the new East Forest Park Library, continued work on the School Culinary and Nutrition Center, the remodeling of Stearns Square and Duryea Way, the repair of City Hall's steps, the repaving and repair of streets and sidewalks in downtown and the installation of a pedestrian wayfinding system, the renovation of Riverfront Park, and the repair of the Mill River flood control system.
+Additionally, this issuance funded multiple MSBA school repair projects, and a feasibility study and schematic design for a new joint Homer-DeBerry campus.